The key to a successful timber sale is to properly assess the forest products and to insure that the timber is harvested correctly.

 Either Norman or Jib will evaluate your timber to determine what forest products are there and to which mill the timber should go.
 Typical forest products include:

 Then, each timber product is individually priced, based upon what each mill is paying.
-Columbia Timber Company will choose the mill because we are paid a logging fee by mills to deliver the timber.
-Therefore, we will choose the highest paying mill, which will maximize your revenue.
+Columbia Timber Company will choose the highest paying mill, which will maximize your revenue.

 Assuming there are no access problems, Norman will move our crew onto your property and start harvesting.
-The crew is supervised by Norman and they will keep track of each load through the end of the week.
+The crew is supervised by Norman and they will keep track of each load through the end of each week we harvesting.

 Back in the office, we will receive a settlement sheet from each mill at the end of the following week.
 We will compare each mill's settlement sheet with the crew's records to ensure there is a match and will prepare a Columbia Timber Company settlement sheet that shows each load, the date, the mill location, the weight of each load (tons or cords) and the settlement amount for each forest product.
 We will prepare a check, have the settlement sheet checked by Jib, and mail it to you by Friday of the second week.